Imber06/API-EA-Electronics-Dump/Version 2/Notes/planDoc.md

 ### Design Stages:

---> Clarify goal, specify tasks that we want the prosthetic to perform
+--> Clarify goal by specifying tasks that we want the prosthetic to perform --> Outline requirements and research their specifics